June 2016 onwards - updated April 2018

-Improving access clinics are funded by the Prime Minister’s GP Access Fund to help people who need same day appointments.
-There is a clinic in every area of Gloucestershire.
-Your nearest clinic is at at Moreton-in-Marsh, but you can go to whichever clinic is most convenient for you.
-The clinics are staffed by experienced local GPs.
-Clinics are open every day of the week, including Saturdays, Sundays and Bank Holidays.
+Improving access clinics are funded by the Improved Access Fund to help with appointment availability.
+The clinics are staffed by experienced local GPs and locum GP's and Clinics are open every day of the week, including Saturdays, Sundays and Bank Holidays.
 Evening appointments are also available.

 How do I access a clinic?

 Ring your GP practice as normal.
-A receptionist will take some brief details of your medical problem and offer a Choice+ appointment if this would be suitable for you.
-You may also be offered a Choice+ appointment if you attend a Minor Injury & Illness Unit at a community hospital.
+A receptionist will take some brief details of your medical problem and offer an appointment if this would be suitable for you.
+You may also be offered an appointment if you attend a Minor Injury & Illness Unit at a community hospital.

 What sort of problems are suitable for improving access clinics?